sa-concept-refactoring/doc/chapters/inlineConceptRequirement.typ

 For the first refactoring a subset of the initial idea (@first_idea) should be implemented.
 Specifically the inlining of an explicit ```cpp requires``` clause into a constrained function template.
 @capabilities_of_first_refactoring shows some examples of what this refactoring will be able to do.

-@limitations_of_first_refactoring_figure shows examples of what it will not be able to do.
-The intentional limitations are discussed further in @limitations_of_first_refactoring.
+Limitations of the refactoring are discussed in @limitations_of_first_refactoring.

 #figure(
   table(